texfaq/texfaq.github.io/FAQ-osf.md

 available and provide explicit support for making them the default:
 `\usepackage[osf]{mathpazo}` selects a form where digits are always old-style in text.
-The [`fontinst`](https://ctan.org/pkg/fontinst) package will automatically generate ''old-style versions'' of commercial Adobe Type 1 font families for which ''expert'' sets are available.
+The [`fontinst`](https://ctan.org/pkg/fontinst) package will automatically generate "old-style versions" of commercial Adobe Type 1 font families for which "expert" sets are available.

 It's also possible to make virtual fonts, that offer old-style digits, from existing font packages.
 The `cmolddig` bundle provides